algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2019-01-03

+## Chrysalis

+Polish, polish, polish.
+Filed a few issues, some ideas, some bugs.

 # 2019-01-02

 ## Chrysalis

 Opened a number of issues with ideas, bugs to fix, and so on, before I forget.
+Also fixed a bug or two.

 # 2019-01-01